Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Hyperbolic Lattices, Hubbard and Heisenberg Models

 Here $\sigma^{\alpha=x,y,z}$ are the three Pauli matrices.
 Furthermore, the model is invariant under particle-hole transformations $\hat{P}^{-1} \hat{c}^{\dagger}_{\bm{i},\sigma} \hat{P} = (-1)^{\bm{i}} \hat{c}_{\bm{i},\sigma}^{\phantom{\dagger}}$ on a bipartite lattice at half-filling.
 The prefactor $(-1)^{\bm{i}}$ is a multiplicative phase factor, that takes the value $+1$ on sublattice $A$ and $-1$ on sublattice $B$.

 The lattice geometry can significantly influence the electronic band structure and therefore the behavior of the electrons, when exposed to interactions.
 This effect can be observed for the available regular bipartite graphs in the Euclidean plane, the square lattice $\{4,4\}$ and the honeycomb lattice $\{6,3\}$.
-On both lattices the repulsive Hubbard model at half-filling undergoes a transition from a (semi-)metal to an AFM insulator in the limit of strong on-site interactions.
+On both lattices the repulsive Hubbard model at half-filling undergoes a transition from a (semi-)metal to an antiferromagnetic (AFM) insulator in the limit of strong on-site interactions.
 The Fermi surface of the half-filled square lattice exhibits van Hove singularities leading to a logarithmically divergent DOS at the Fermi surface.
 This results in an essential singularity of the staggered magnetization in the Hartree-Fock approximation, meaning that for any finite interaction strength $U$ the AFM state is expected to have a lower energy than the paramagnetic solution \cite{Hirsch85,Fradkin13}.
 Numerical studies support the presence of long-range AFM order for any finite interaction $U$ \cite{Hirsch85,Hirsch89,White89,LeBlanc15}.

-On the honeycomb lattice the band structure of the non-interacting case exhibits two Dirac cones and the Fermi surface is concentrated on two points with a vanishing DOS.
+On the honeycomb lattice the band structure of the noninteracting case exhibits two Dirac cones and the Fermi surface is concentrated on two points with a vanishing DOS.
 A finite critical on-site repulsion $U_c$ is needed for the formation of long-range AFM ordering \cite{Sorella92}.
-Numerical studies locate a continuous and direct semi-metal to insulator transition at $U_c/t \approx 3.8$ \cite{Sorella12,Assaad13,Otsuka16}.
+Numerical studies locate a continuous and direct semimetal to insulator transition at $U_c/t \approx 3.8$ \cite{Sorella12,Assaad13,Otsuka16}.
 This transition belongs to the Gross-Neveu universality class \cite{Herbut06,Assaad13,Otsuka16}.

 For the hyperbolic case we know, that the unique ground state of the half-filled repulsive Hubbard model is a $S_{\mathrm{tot}}=0$ state for any bipartite lattice by a theorem of Lieb \cite{Lieb89}. $S_{\mathrm{tot}}$ is the total spin and the theorem was proven for any bipartite collection of sites, meaning no explicit periodicity or dimensionality is assumed in the proof of the theorem.
-Furthermore in the strong-coupling limit the model maps onto the Heisenberg model with an AFM coupling \cite{Anderson59}, since the mapping is independent of the lattice.
+Furthermore, in the strong-coupling limit the model maps onto the Heisenberg model with an AFM coupling \cite{Anderson59}, since the mapping is independent of the lattice.
 The specific form of the model reads:

 with $J= \frac{4t^2}{U}$ and $ \hat{\ve{S}}_{\ve{i}} = \frac{1}{2}\sum_{\sigma,\sigma'} \hat{c}^{\dagger}_{\bm{i},\sigma} \ve{\sigma}_{\sigma,\sigma'} \hat{c}^{\phantom{\dagger}}_{\bm{i},\sigma'}$ .